 Create Azure Blob Storage Containers

 The azure-native:storage:BlobContainer resource, part of the Pulumi Azure Native provider, defines a blob container within an Azure Storage account: its name, encryption settings, and immutability policies.
-This guide focuses on three capabilities: basic container creation, encryption scope enforcement, and object-level immutability for compliance.
+This guide focuses on three capabilities: basic container creation, encryption scope enforcement, and object-level immutability with versioning.

-Blob containers belong to storage accounts and resource groups that must exist before container creation.
+Blob containers belong to storage accounts and resource groups that must already exist.
 The examples are intentionally small.
 Combine them with your own storage accounts, encryption scopes, and access policies.

 Create a basic blob container

-Most deployments start by creating a blob container within an existing storage account to organize blobs.
+Most deployments start by creating a container within an existing storage account to organize blobs.

 import * as pulumi from "@pulumi/pulumi";